shopgate/retail-red-docs/markdown/welcome.md

 ## On these pages you will find technical documentation of our APIs and a lot of tutorials and guidance related to them.

-The following guide will help you getting started with retail.red:
+The following guide will help you getting started with Shopgate:

 - [Catalog Integration](./guides/integrations/catalog/general-integration-info.md)